We are SMFG India Home Finance Co. Ltd.

 Have you ever wondered what your property will be worth after the lease ends?
 The value of every asset, from property to a car or heavy machinery used in a business, declines or depreciates over time.
 This is where residual value comes in.
 It is a crucial factor that helps potential investors determine whether the investment would be worth it.

-In this article, we will delve deeper into the concept of the residual value of an asset, including its importance, how to calculate it, and how it could potentially affect the Loan-to-Value (LTV) ratio.
+In this article, we will understand the in-depth definition of the residual value of an asset, including its importance, how to calculate it, and how it could potentially affect the Loan-to-Value (LTV) ratio.

-Residual value is also known as salvage value.
-It refers to the estimated value of an asset at the end of its useful life or lease term.
+The meaning of residual value, also known as salvage value, refers to the estimated value of an asset at the end of its useful life or lease term.
 To put it simply, residual value is what you expect to get when you sell the asset after you're done using it.
 It influences the terms of contracts and the cost of ownership in a variety of finance and business contexts, such as leasing, accounting, and investment.

 Residual value works by estimating the value an asset will retain after it's no longer in its prime.
 The methods to estimate the residual value of an asset can vary according to the industry and the entity estimating the value (such as a lender holding the lease contract, a company that owns the asset, or potential investors).
 It is generally determined by considering factors like asset type and condition, lease term, and market conditions.
 Methods used to estimate the value include comparing with similar assets being sold currently, estimating based on historical data, and using a formula which we will see further in the article.